Existentially closed fields with G-derivations: Finite group schemes and iterative HS-derivations

 \end{enumerate} \end{remark}

 For the definition of an \'{e}tale map/algebra, the reader is advised to consult \cite[p.
 193]{mat} (called ``0-\'{e}tale'' there).
 It is easy to see that the condition ``$N^2=0$'' from \cite[p.
 193]{mat} may be replaced with the condition ``$N$ is nilpotent'' (see e.g. Remark on page 199 of \cite{mat0}). \begin{prop} Assume that $R\to S$ is an \'{e}tale $k$-algebra map.
 Then any ($m$-truncated) $e$-dimensional HS-derivation $\mathbb{D}$ on $R$ uniquely extends to an ($m$-truncated) $e$-dimensional HS-derivation $\mathbb{D}'$ on $S$. \end{prop} \begin{proof} The proof goes almost exactly as in \cite[theorem 27.2]{mat}, so we will just sketch the main inductive step which makes clear how the \'{e}tale assumption is used.
-The induction is used with respect to the truncation degree.
-Assume that for $k\in \Nn$ (resp. $k<m$) we have extended $\mathbb{D}[k]$ to a $k$-truncated $e$-dimensional HS-derivation $\mathbb{D}':=(D'_{\mathbf{i}})_{\mathbf{i}<[p^k]^e}$ on $S$.
+We apply the induction on the truncation degree.
+Assume that for $l\in \Nn$ (resp. $l<m$) we have extended $\mathbb{D}[l]$ to an $l$-truncated $e$-dimensional HS-derivation $\mathbb{D}':=(D'_{\mathbf{i}})_{\mathbf{i}<[p^l]^e}$ on $S$.
 Consider the following diagram

 where $\pi$ is the quotient map.
 Then $(\ker \pi)^{e+1}=0$, so $\ker(\pi)$ is nilpotent.
 Since the map $R\to S$ is \'{e}tale, we get a unique $k$-algebra map

 completing the diagram above. \end{proof}